FREQUENTLY ASKED QUESTIONS

 The EPFL EMBA starts in the last week of August every year and finishes December of the following year.

-Classes meet every two weeks on Friday and Saturday from 9:15am until 5:45pm, with two exceptions: The first week of the program (in August) requires a full week of presence – Monday through Sunday.
-In addition, there is an international 10-day study trip during the second half of November, just prior to the completion of the program
+Classes meet every two weeks on Friday and Saturday from 9:15am until 5:30pm, with two exceptions: The first week of the program (in August) requires a full week of presence – Monday through Saturday.
+In addition, there is an international 9-day study trip during the second half of November, just prior to the completion of the program.

-The program has 24 course modules that will walk you through the process of taking an idea from concept to commercialization.
-It starts with idea generation and follows a coherent path through all the relevant management topics finally ending at the topic of managing and executing sales.
+The program has 23 courses and a 2-day innovation sprint – the Business Innovation Challenge.
+The courses start with idea generation and follows a coherent path through all the relevant management topics finally ending at the topic of managing and executing sales.

 In parallel, you will work with two main projects: the Business Venture Project and the Strategic & Innovative Project program, ending with a 9-day study trip where you will be in contact and working with, local businesses.

 It’s important to make classroom time dynamic and productive.
 To avoid using class time to cover materials that people may already know, we use a blended learning method that we refer to as “leveling up”.
 We deliver the theoretical and foundational material online, prior to the first class session in order to ensure that all people are at a common level of understanding.

 The classroom is where theory meets practice.
 We work to combine academic expertise with industry practitioners, and often team them up in the classroom.
 This “co-teaching” helps build a dialogue between theory and practice and brings a whole new dynamic to case studies – you don’t just learn the theory, you also learn from people who have been there and done that.